LoganKarstetter/SpriteSheetBuilder/README.md

         -p spriteSize "spriteSheetPath" "destinationDirectory" 'Parses a sprite sheet into individual sprites.
 Outputs the images in the destination directory.'
         -h 'Prints this help text.'

-If anyone ever uses the tool and has questions let me know (like that will ever happen).
+If anyone ever uses this tool and has questions let me know (<- this will never happen).

 Logan